amirr0r/amirr0r.github.io/_posts/2021-01-20-htb-blunder.md

 `multiple/webapps/48701.txt` allows us to obtain a reverse shell but it requires authentification.

-`php/webapps/48942.py` can be used to  to bypass brute force protection.
+`php/webapps/48942.py` can be used to bypass brute force protection.

 ## Foothold